invernizzi/dotlottie-web-bug-282/README.md

+Please ignore this repo - it's a bug reproduction for https://github.com/LottieFiles/dotlottie-web/issues/282

-# Create a website that works as expected in dev mode
+## Create a website that works as expected in dev mode

 Create nuxt project.
 ```